TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 **TASK 2.1-2.6 & 2.2.1-2.2.2** <br>
 - Screenshots of the successful script execution for each task

+**TASK 3**
+- Screenshot of a successful connection between the Windows Server and Linux VM.

 ## Prerequesites

 In order to complete this lab, you will need to have pre-configured a Linux and Windows Server VM.